imahuph1/Newbookplace/old idea/Reworked/Chapter 1.md

 > **Nine Swords Technique learned.**\
 > **Status: Perfected.**

 Nine sword forms entered his awareness, each flawless, each complete.
-Technique without technique.
+Technique without rigidity.
 Form without pattern.
 The sword and the self becoming one.

 Jimmy wanted nothing more than to practice immediately—but he was even more worried about damaging the room and being forced to pay for it.